Coding for a Cause

 We were welcomed on the premisses with a gift bag and then got to know the other participants before the actual kick-off.
 This kind of event is held for students and job starters so I was obviously the oldest person there.
 Yet it was not awkward and we were all chatting away.
 There were so many really bright and smart folks there, it was a true pleasure to get to know them.

-As a community, we embraced the power of choice when we collectively voted on the philanthropic project that would receive a substantial donation based on the performance of our hackathon teams for the Care-fore-Rare Foundation, committed to supporting children with rare disease.
-This moment was not just about code; it was about making a real impact.
+As a community, we collectively voted on the philanthropic project that would receive a substantial donation based on the performance of our hackathon teams for the Care-for-Rare Foundation, committed to supporting children with rare disease.
+I think that this moment was about making a real impact.
 The second choice was the Bergwaldprojekt, an environmental organization that specializes in the protection and sustainable management of forests in mountainous and sensitive areas.
 The third choice was the Computertruhe, a group that repairs donated computers and donates them in turn to people in need to enable them to learn and connect.

 With the projects at the forefront of our minds, we embarked on a journey of collaboration as we selected our teammates.
 It was a pivotal moment when we formed these alliances, as we knew the success of our projects depended on the skills, creativity, and synergy within our teams.
 We ended up calling our Team "The Five Guys", just like the burger chain because... well, we were five guys.